 The crowd erupted again.
 The mayor made her way down the steps and into the crowd, her people now, and shook hands and hugged her constituents, all worked up with the emotion of the night.

-As they passed nearby, Karen flashed a smile Harry’s way.
+As they passed nearby, Hannah flashed a smile Harry’s way.
 She skipped over and hugged him enthusiastically.

 ‘Well done,’ he whispered in her ear.
 She broke the embrace but took his hand, leading him behind her as she followed the mayor through the jubilant crowd.